thatdecade/DDRPad-KeyMapper/README.md

 My old DDRGame dance pad is detected in Windows as a **generic HID input device** rather than a proper game controller.
 This prevented its use in StepMania.

 I tested my pad on [HardwareTester.com](https://hardwaretester.com/gamepad),  which confirmed the dance pad was sending inputs, but it wasn't detected by Joy2Key.
+JoyToKey reported 0 Joystick Detected...